ericawyl/ericawyl.github.io/projects.md

 ![Apotcalypse gameplay](/assets/images/apotcalypse-gameplay.png)

 Apotcalypse is a 3D real-time strategy and management game where the player aims to save a magical potted tree from infectious, virulent mushrooms.
 Taking control of "Frulets", who can be ordered to perform certain tasks, the player can build a variety of structures which have unique effects against the infection.

+As a graphics programmer, I worked on graphics-related features such as: skeletal animations, 3D model manager, particle systems, emissive maps, bloom and shadows.

 ## Forge